nus-cs2113-AY2324S1/ip/docs/README.md

 ### Find a task

-Remeber some words in the tasks and not sure if it is in the task list?
+Remember some words in the tasks and not sure if it is in the task list?
 Use the `find` command to locate your task.

 Note: The case of the search term must be identical to the one in the task description
 #### Usage